Inversion Table Pros and Cons

 What is Inversion Therapy?

-While we’re on the topic of inversion therapy, it’s important to go over the most popular way to practice it.
 The use of inversion tables are on the rise as more people become aware of the benefits.
 Are you wondering if an inversion table would be right for you?
 Luckily for you, we’ll be digging into inversion table pros and cons.

 Inversion Table Pros and Cons